DarraghClarke/Word-Up/README.md

 * **Darragh Clarke** - [Github link](https://github.com/DarraghClarke)

 ### Note

-This Project is Currently in Early Development and as such is lacking in features, If you find any bugs using the software i'd greatly appreciate you posting it as an issue -[Github link](https://github.com/DarraghClarke/Word-up/issues)
+This Project is Currently in Early Development and as such is lacking in features, If you find any bugs using the software I'd greatly appreciate you posting it as an issue -[Github link](https://github.com/DarraghClarke/Word-up/issues)